HyBuild-net/quic-relay/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

-[!]
-This project is neither related to nor affiliated with HYPIXEL STUDIOS CANADA INC. or any other Trademark owner of Hytale.
+*This project is neither related to nor affiliated with HYPIXEL STUDIOS CANADA INC. or any other Trademark owner of Hytale.*